A behind-the-scenes peek at my latest artwork.

 Ironically, I made this piece work during 2020, when covid changed the well-being of many.
 But let's not skip ahead.
 I wanted to tell a story about change, and so I looked into nature for inspiration.
 Because if something undergoes a continuous shift that one can easily see, is the nature around us.

 The weather can have similar stages, but there aren't two days that would be exactly the same.
 At the same time, the rain, clouds, and sunshine make for a beautiful show to watch.
-I wanted to utilise these qualities by using multiple states of matter (liquid, gas, solid) with light, to bring the concept to life.
+I strived to utilise these qualities and use multiple states of matter (liquid, gas, solid) with light, to bring the concept to life.
 However, it took many refinements to get the final shape.
-Some of the early sketches included a pool of water, fog, and air in a single table.

-At first, I wanted to use projection as the source of light, but eventually, I opted to uses different technologies (lasers, led lights, and mapped projection) to fully take advantage of the various mediums' potential.
-Meanwhile, I changed the format into wall-mounted frames.
+At first, I wanted to use projection as the main source of light, but eventually, I opted to add other technologies (lasers, led lights) to fully take advantage of the various mediums' potential.
+I also changed the format to wall-mounted frames.

 The first version of the fog machine I built by using a recycling bin:

-A similar rocky path to the fog machine making happened with sourcing suitable lasers, as the standard used in entertaining business was of no use for me.
+A similar rocky path to fog-machine-making happened with sourcing suitable lasers, as the standard used in the entertainment business was of no use to me.
 But, after spending hours researching laser technology used in headlights of top-of-the-range Audi, BMW, and Mercedes cars, I found a solution that worked.